Greenwich DUI Drug Lawyer

 Can I be Arrested for Driving under the Influence of Prescription Drugs in Connecticut?

-Top Greenwich criminal attorneys know that legally prescribed medications, even medical marijuana, can give rise to a charge of drugged driving, as long as the driver was found to have been sufficiently impaired to pose a hazard.
+Top Greenwich attorneys know that legally prescribed medications, even medical marijuana, can give rise to a charge of drugged driving, as long as the driver was found to have been sufficiently impaired to pose a hazard.

-Drivers in Connecticut need to understand that the types of drugs covered by the statutory prohibition against impaired operation of a vehicle are large in number.
+Drivers in Greenwich, CT need to understand that the types of drugs covered by the statutory prohibition against impaired operation of a vehicle are large in number.
 It should come as no surprise that controlled substances are included in this category, but so are substances which a defendant had a lawful right to use when stopped by law enforcement.

 What are the Penalties for Drug DUI in Greenwich Connecticut?